5th MT Stress Fracture

 Causes of MT Stress Fracture

-A 5th MT stress fracture is caused due to repetitive motions involving the outside of the foot, especially weight bearing or other movements characterised by high pressure to the mid foot.
+A 5th Metatarsal stress fracture is caused due to repetitive motions involving the outside of the foot, especially weight bearing or other movements characterised by high pressure to the mid foot.
 This happens over time, and is linked to overuse failures such as training with weakened muscles, lack of warm ups, and exercising for longer than you can feasibly sustain.
 However the final incident that leads to the fracture usually involves a heavy landing, such as in a fall or high impact sport like basketball, football or rugby.
 Other fairly demanding yet ordinary motions can also be the final movement before the fracture.
 Track athletes including sprinters and jumpers can be at risk.
 High arches on the feet are another common shared factor among those with the fracture, meaning that excess pressure is placed upon the outside of the foot.
 Worn and ineffectual shoes are also frequently reported.

-Medical Treatment for MT Stress Fracture
+Medical Treatment for Metatarsal Stress Fracture

 These fractures can often be treated conservatively without any surgery, but they are regularly recurring due to the repetitive pattern of pressure on the foot remaining unchanged.
 This is exacerbated by the inadequate blood supply to the area, which can slow healing time.
 Conservative treatment usually utilises a cast or protective boot to restrict the amount of weight bearing for around 2 months, with the patient required to rest and to use crutches to get around.
 Anti-inflammatory pain medication can help to reduce some of the symptoms.
 The doctor will then assess the injury and inform you when you are ready to bear weight again and move on to gradual physical rehabilitation, stretching and strengthening the surrounding muscles before a full return to activity.

-Surgery for MT Stress Fracture
+Surgery for Metatarsal Stress Fracture

 Approximately 25% of cases result in operative treatment, particularly repeated fractures.
 The site of the fracture will be stabilised using a method such as fitting a metal screw, and after surgery the physical rehabilitation will follow a comparable program to that described above.

-Prevention of MT Stress Fracture
+Prevention of Metatarsal Stress Fracture

 The best method of prevention is to modify your sporting activities to consciously apply less pressure to the outside of the foot, and to use stretches to build strength in the feet.